jeffsdev/js-Angular2-mealTracker/README.md

 # Angular 2 Meal Tracker
 #### Week 2 - JavaScript code review for Epicodus
 ##### By Jeff Seymour

 ## Description
-##### Angular 2 Meal Tracker app.
-A web app where the user can enter information about their meals to keep track of what they ate.
+##### A Meal Tracker app where the user can enter information about their meals to keep track of what they ate.
+Built with Angular 2.

 ## Technologies Used
 Angular 2, JavaScript, TypeScript, Gulp, Bower, HTML, SASS/SCSS,